swarnpriya/Frama-c/notes/wp.md

 ## Weakest precondition calculus:
 - Hoare triple (as stated above) reason about programs in a style called ```forward reasoning```.
 We calculate from the precondition and from one or multiple instructions, the strongest postcondition we can reach.
 - ```Backward reasoning```: From the wanted postcondition and the instructions we are reasoning about, we find the weakest precondition that ensures this behavior.
+- Supports various tools:
+    - SMT solvers: Z3, Alt-Ergo, CVC4, etc.
+    - Why3
+    - Coq: The properties we want to prove can be too complex to be solved automatically by SMT solvers, typically when they requires careful inductive reasoning with precise choices at each step.
+In this situation, WP allows us to generate verification conditions translated in Coq language, and to write the proof ourselves.